-- 1. Click on the image to select it. - Select Format > Mask.
-The grayed out area outside the square will not be displayed when you play the presentation.
-Move the square around and use the handles to resize it and modify the mask. - 3.
+- Click on the image to select it. - Select Format > Mask.
+The grayed out area outside the square will be hidden once the mask is set. - 3.
 Press Enter to set your mask.
 If you need to start over, select Format > Unmask.
+When you select an image that has a mask attached to it, an Edit Mask popup window will appear.
+You can use the slider to change the zoom level of the image inside the mask, or you can click on Edit Mask to modify the mask.